bioDS/rnni_geometry_paper/jomb_reviews_2nd_round.md

 we would like to thank you and the referees for reading our manuscript and providing further useful comments to improve it.
 We have carefully gone through the comments and addressed them in the revised submission.
 We provide a point-by-point response below.
-Please note that we introduced some further changes to the paper, which we mention after our response to the reviewers' comments.
+Please note that we introduced some further minor changes to the paper, which we mention after our response to the reviewers' comments.

 ### Reviewer 2